Entering the European market for handwoven rugs

 - Ask buyers what they are looking for.
 Especially in the fair-trade sector, you can use the story behind your product for marketing purposes.

-- The Global Organic Textile Standard (GOTS) is a textile-processing standard for organic fibres.
-It ensures environmental and social responsibility throughout the production chain of textile products.
+- Global Organic Textile Standard (GOTS) – a textile-processing standard for organic fibres that ensures environmental and social responsibility throughout the production chain.

 Tips:

-- Read more about GOTS, OEKO-TEX and the European Union’s Ecolabel in the ITC Standards Map.
+- Read more about GOTS, OEKO-TEX Standard 100 and Made in Green, and the EU Ecolabel in the ITC Standards Map.

-2. Through what channels can you get handwoven rugs on the European market?
+2. Through which channels can you get handwoven rugs on the European market?

-The European handwoven rug market is segmented into low, mid and high-end (premium) market segments.
-The rugs are put on the market through the traditional channels: importers/wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.
+Handwoven rugs are put on the market through importers/wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.
+The market is made up of low, mid and high-end (premium) segments.

 How is the end market segmented?